ahmadmohammadi80/sadad-gateway/README.md

 # Sadad Gateway

-A lightweight Node.js library for integrating with the **Sadad (Saman Kish)** payment gateway, fully written in TypeScript.
+A lightweight Node.js library for integrating with the **Sadad (Sadad Gateway)** payment gateway, fully written in TypeScript.

 > ⚠️ This package was developed based on the official Sadad documentation for educational and integration purposes.
 If you encounter any issues or bugs, please report them.